 Opportunities in Organic Farming

-Teagasc has organised a series of information events for farmers who are considering joining the new Organic Farming Scheme, which was opened by the Department of Agriculture, Food and the Marine today, Wednesday, 9 February.
+Teagasc has organised a series of information events for farmers who are considering joining the new Organic Farming Scheme, which was opened by the Department of Agriculture, Food and the Marine on Wednesday, 9 February.
+Find out more about all of these events here

 Teagasc Director Professor Frank O’Mara said; “Teagasc has a busy programme of activities planned for 2022, for existing organic farmers and for those considering converting.
 We will be adding another specialist to the Organic specialist team in Teagasc.
 This team is working across the advisory regions to upskill our frontline advisors on the opportunities presenting in the new Organic Farming Scheme.”